junocchi/Ruby-practice-databases-Makers/Designing_Single_table/Schema_movies_directory.md

-# Single Table Design Recipe Template
+# movies_directory Table Design Recipe Template

 _Copy this recipe template to design and create a database table from a specification._